Rakshithavr5/YouTube-Adview-Prediction-System/README.md

 4. Provide duration and publishing information
 5. Click **Generate Prediction**
 6. View the estimated adviews and predicted performance segment

 ---
-## Current Limitations

-- The trained model files are not included directly in the repository because of GitHub file-size restrictions
-- Prediction quality depends on the dataset and feature patterns used during model training
-- The current application expects the same feature schema used during training
-- Serialized scikit-learn models should be loaded with a compatible library version

----